-Tramadol and its metabolites are found in small amounts in human breast milk.
-An infant could ingest about 0.1% of the dose given to the mother.
-Tramadol should not be ingested during breast feeding.
+Tramadol: Tramadol and its metabolites are found in small amounts in human breast milk.
+An infant could ingest 0.1% of the dose given to the mother.
+Tramadol hydrochloride should not be administered during breast feeding.

 4.7 Effects on ability to drive and use machines